 Before rushing to purchase a storage container, I stopped to observe how my kids play with LEGOs, and I thought carefully about how I wanted them to play with LEGOs.

 I value creativity in play and believe that building with LEGOs can be a great tool for learning.
-However, building the sets according to the directions does not really foster that creativity I’m going for.
+Building the sets according to the directions does not really foster that creativity I’m going for.

-Building sets does teach other things like patience, perspective, counting, and perseverance, and we did reserve a couple of carefully preserved, whole sets for when my daughter needs an intense project.
+Building sets does teach other things like patience, perspective, counting, and perseverance, and we did reserve a couple of carefully preserved, whole sets for when my daughter needs a longer building project.

 BEST.
 IDEA.
 EVER.